dawsonbooth/pong-ai/README.md

 # `pong-ai`

 ## Description

 This program is a clone for the classic Pong game.
-With a CLI activation, the user has the option of playing against another user, a specialized "AI agent," or a basic computer player that follows the ball.
+With a CLI activation, the user has the option of playing against another user, a specialized AI agent or a basic computer player that follows the ball.
 Currently, the only agent is a Q-learning AI.
 Further plans include additional agents that use other various decision-making structures, such as a neural network or a Markov decision process.

 ## Installation